Designing high-end homes for Sydney’s multi-generational living boom

 With an ageing population and Sydney house prices as they are, this is a trend that is only going to gain in popularity.

-“No matter whether our client mentions the option of multi-generational living or not, it’s always a consideration we discuss in our early conversations,” explains John Hooghuis, Playoust Churcher Design Director.
+“No matter whether our clients mention the option of multi-generational living or not, it’s always a consideration we discuss in our early conversations,” explains Brett Churcher, Playoust Churcher Managing Director.

 “Sometimes our clients will raise it with us as they have elderly parents who they want to provide for… or in some cases, our clients are a young family who will use the other part of their home as a source of income with the knowledge that in the future their children may be able to utilise the space.”